Skip to main content

 WebsiteSubmit claim online →

-Amazon encompasses one of the broadest digital ecosystems: Kindle e-book library, Prime Video purchases, Amazon Music, Amazon Photos (unlimited for Prime), Audible audiobooks, Alexa/Echo smart home configurations, Ring doorbell/security footage, AWS cloud infrastructure, Twitch streaming, Amazon Pay balances, gift card balances, Prime membership with family sharing, and physical order history.
+Amazon encompasses one of the broadest digital ecosystems: Kindle e-book library, Prime Video purchases, Amazon Music, Amazon Photos (unlimited for Prime), Audible audiobooks, Alexa/Echo smart home configurations, Ring doorbell and security footage, AWS cloud infrastructure, Twitch, Amazon Pay balances, gift card balances, Prime membership with household sharing, and physical order history.
 Nearly all digital content is licensed, not sold.

 What happens at death